leszkolukasz/servlet-container/README.md

 ### `ServletContainer(int threads)`
 Creates new isntance of `ServletContainer`. with given number of threads used to create ThreadPool.
 This pool will be used to handle http requests.

-### `ServletContainer::start(int port)`
+### `void ServletContainer::start(int port)`

 Starts servlet container on given port.
 Keep in mind that .war files are not loaded at this point.
 They are only loaded when `ServletContainer:servletScan` is called.

-### `ServletContainer::stop()`
+### `void ServletContainer::stop()`

 Gracefully stops container.

-### `ServletContainer::servletScan()`
+### `void ServletContainer::servletScan()`

 Loads all .war files from `deploy` directory inside `server/src/main/resources`.
 It will load .jsp files as well and immediately transpile them into .class files.
+Only classes annotated with `@WebServlet` will be loaded.
 One caveat is that .war files I use have a specific directory structure that I am not so sure is the same as in most other .war files.
 You can check `war` gradle task in demo application to see what this structure should look like.
 This should be called at most once before start() method.

-### `ServletContainer::servletScan(String url)`
+### `void ServletContainer::servletScan(String url)`

 Same as `ServletContainer::servletScan()` but can loads .war files from given url.

+### `void ServletContainer::addRoute(Class<? extends HttpServlet> cls, String path)`

+Adds servlet to container.
+Servlet will only handle given url (see **URL resolution** paragraph for more details).

-## Funkcjonalność
+## Features

-Domyślnie serwer startuje na porcie 8000.
-Można zmienić w funkcji Main.
-Serwer wspiera graceful shutdown po wykonaniu ServletContainer::stop.

-### Wielowątkowość
+### Multithread support

-Serwer wspiera obsługę wielu klientów kilkoma wątkami.
-Domyślnie wykorzystywany jest ThreadPool rozmiaru 4.
-Rozmiar można zmienić w funkcji Main.
+The server supports concurrent handling of multiple clients at once.
+Each client will be handled by seperate thread from ThreadPool.
+Default pool size is 4 and can be changed in `Main` function.

 ### HttpServlet

-Serwer obłsugue dowolną klasę dziedziczącą po HttpServlet.
-Taką klasę można dodać korzystając z ServletManager::addServlet(cls, url).
+The server will support any class that inherits from HttpServlet.
+Such a class can be added using `ServletContainer::addRoute`.

-### HttpServletRequest i HttpServletResponse
+### HttpServletRequest and HttpServletResponse

-Najważniejsze funkcjonalności tych klas są zaimplementowane.
-Można pisać do klienta przy użyciu PrintWriter, ustawiać headery, status odpowiedzi.
-HttpServletRequest potrafi wyciągnąć url requesta, metodę HTTP (GET, POST, DELETE, PATCH), query parameters i parametry z body (w przypadku POSTa).
-Dane są wysyłane do klienta po zflushowaniu bufora lub zamknięciu HttpServletResponse.
-Za pomocą RequestDispatchera można wysyłać zapytania do innych servletów w tym sevletów JSP.
+The most important functionalities of these classes are implemented.
+You can write to the client using (only) `PrintWriter`, set headers, response status.
+HttpServletRequest can extract the request url, HTTP method (GET, POST, DELETE, PATCH), query parameters and parameters from the body (in the case of POST).
+Data is sent to the client after flushing the buffer or closing the `HttpServletResponse`.
+Using `RequestDispatcher`, you can send queries to other servlets including JSP sevlets.

 ### Async Servlet

-Jest wsparcie dla async servletów.
-Po wykonaniu HttpServletRequest::startAsync request przechodzi w tryb asynchroniczny.
-Są dwie możliwości korzystania z tego trybu.
-Dowolny kod będzie działał tak długo jak kiedyś wykona się AsyncContext::complete, które kończy połącznie z klientem (w tym można korzystać z async-http-client).
-Można również korzystać z AsyncConext::start(Runnable), tutaj też trzeba wykonać AsyncContext::complete.
-To drugie jest zgodne z Java API.
-Wspiera też timeout i AsyncListener.
+There is support for async servlets.
+After `HttpServletRequest::startAsync` is executed, the request goes into asynchronous mode.
+There are two ways to use this mode.
+Any code will run as long as `AsyncContext::complete` is executed at some point, which terminates the connection to the client.
+You can also use `AsyncConext::start(Runnable)`, here you also need to execute `AsyncContext::complete` at some point.
+The latter is compatible with the Java Servlet API.
+It also supports timeout (`AsyncContext::setTimeout`) and `AsyncListener`.
+Async servlets are implemented using `CompletableFuture` so they will use ThreadPool seperate from the one used for synchronous clients.

 ### Component scanning

-Jesli aplikacja została zapakowana do war i przeniesiona do folderu `deploy` będzie automatycznie załadowana.
-Wszystkie klasy z annotacją WebServlet i dziedziczące po HttpServlet będą dodane servlet containera i będą dostępne pod `localhost:port/warName/classUrl`.
-Każda taka klasa musi mieć co najmniej jeden `classUrl` wyspecyfikowany w annotacji WebServlet w atrybucie value.
-Jeśli aplikacja korzysta z JSP będzie ono automatycznie skopilowane do .class i załadowane.
+If the application has been zipped into .war and moved to the `deploy` folder, it will be loaded automatically.
+All classes annotated with `@WebServlet` and inheriting from `HttpServlet` will be added to the servlet container and will be available at `localhost:port/warName/servletUrl`.
+Each such class must have exactly one `servletUrl` specified in the `@WebServlet` annotation in the value attribute.
+If the application uses JSP it will be automatically compiled into .class and loaded.

 ### JSP

-Serwer potrafi transpilować pliki .jsp do .class.
-Jest wparcie dla prawie całego syntaxa w JSP.
-Można korzystać z ```<%@ page import/include=... %>, <% ... %>, <%! ... %>, <%= ... %>, <%-- %>, ${...}```. ```${}``` pozwala na korzystanie z Expression Language.
-Można wykonywać proste operacje arytmetyczne, a także wszelkie wyrażenia postaci insatnce.property1.property2 będzie zamieniane na request.getAttribute("instance").getProperty1().getProperty2().
-W ```<% ... %>``` działa też syntax ```out.println(...)```, który pisze bezposrednio do klienta.
-JSP można wyświetlać za pomocą RequestDispatcher::forward lub dostępne jest bezpośrednio pod adresem `localhost:8000/warName/jspFileName.jsp`.
-Przykładowe działanie jsp jest dostępne pod adresem `localhost:8000/library/hello`.
+The server can transpile .jsp files to .class.
+There is support for almost all syntax in JSP.
+That includes:

+- `<%@ page import/include=... %>`
+- `<% ... %>`
+- `<%! ... %>`
+- `<%= ... %>`
+- `<%-- %>`
+- `${...}`

+`${}` syntax supports Expression Language.
+Simple arithmetic operations can be performed, and any expression of the form `instance.property1.property2` will be converted to `request.getAttribute("instance").getProperty1().getProperty2()`.
+In `<% ... %>` there is also `out.println(...)` which writes directly to the client.
+JSP can be displayed using `RequestDispatcher::forward` or is available directly at `localhost:8000/warName/jspFileName.jsp`.
+A sample jsp action is available at `localhost:8000/library/jsp`.
+Keep in mind that I implemented parsing myself so weird code formatting/syntax may break it.

+### FAQ
+why do everything manually

 ## Aplikacja bilbioteczna